-(Number of maternal deaths due to direct causes in hospitals and EmOC facilities / Total number of maternal deaths in the same facilities during the same period) x 100
+Numerator: Number of maternal deaths due to direct obstetric causes in hospitals and EmOC facilities during a specified period

 The reporting of maternal deaths and their causes varies widely and is associated with a country’s level of statistical development, although all countries tend to follow some version of the International Classification of Diseases (WHO, 1992).
 In countries with well-developed health and statistical reporting systems, the source of this information is the vital registration system.
 Separate cause-specific rates can be calculated for each of the major direct causes of maternal death.
 The number of maternal deaths in a given facility or aggregate of facilities may be too small (e.g., fewer than 20) to calculate a stable rate for each complication.
 Therefore, in most facilities, only an aggregate direct obstetric case fatality rate should be calculated.
 The data can be disaggregated by the type of facilities (e.g., basic versus comprehensive EmOC and/or public, private, non-governmental, community based) and by other relevant factors, such as district and urban/rural location.